s3gw-tech/s3gw/docs/helm-charts.md

 the domain and then set the options on the command line directly using `helm --set key=value`.

-**Note:** We do recommend at least updating the default access credenitals, but it is not necessary for a test installation.
+**Note:** We do recommend at least updating the default access credentials, but it is not necessary for a test installation.
 See below for more information.